 - Identify where PII data is stored – without knowing where this information is retained then it is impossible to provide adequate protection.

-- Know who can access your data – a key control for protecting the privacy of data is access control.
+- Audit and control access to your data – a key control for protecting the privacy of data is access control.

 - Educate your users – everyone in your organizations handling PII should know the risks and their responsibilities for mishandling the data

-The ever-evolving nature of data and schemas and the adoption of streaming data make it even more challenging to keep the policies up-to-date.
-The Lenses DataOps platform has been extended in order to give data officers and data stewards control over sensitive data.
-All the points mentioned earlier, apart from the last, can be achieved easily with Lenses.
+The ever-evolving nature of data and schemas and the adoption of streaming data make it even more challenging to keep up with compliance and operate a certified data platform.
+Lenses ® gives data officers and data stewards control over sensitive data.

 Based on the NIST specifications, Lenses provides a set of policies out of the box.
 This data taxonomy is configurable and can be tuned to the specific business domain and business requirements.
 Here is an example: